2.50 CONTRACTOR PAYMENTS AND PRICE ADJUSTMENTS

 PA = $125

-· An appropriate price adjustment for failure to provide a traffic control diary for review during construction activities is an additional 5% of the traffic control bid item or $250, whichever is less.
+· An appropriate price adjustment for failure to provide a traffic control diary that is supervised by a trained traffic control technician for review during construction activities is an additional 10% of the traffic control bid item or $500, whichever is greater.
+This price adjustment can be issued multiple times throughout the duration of the project and may even be issued on a daily basis for gross failure to have an up-to-date completed traffic control dairy each day.

-· An appropriate price adjustment for failure to submit to the engineer upon project completion a traffic control diary is an additional 5% of the traffic control bid item price or $250, whichever is greater.
+· An appropriate price adjustment for failure to submit to the engineer upon project completion a traffic control diary that is supervised by a trained traffic control technician is an additional 20% of the traffic control bid item price or $500, whichever is greater.

 · These price adjustments are independent of each other and are also in addition to other traffic control price adjustments.